awsdocs/aws-codebuild-user-guide/doc_source/test-report-group-create-cfn.md

         ExportConfigType: NO_EXPORT
 ```

- The following AWS CloudFormation YAML template creates a report group that exports raw test result files to an S3 bucket\.
+ The following AWS CloudFormation YAML template creates a report group that exports raw test result files to an Amazon S3 bucket\.

 ```
 Resources: